OvidiuS/citadel-swing-grav/pages/03.venue/02.accomodation/02._hotel-nh-timisoara/section_alternate.md

 * peaceful, pretty area near the university
 * 15-minute walk from the center of town

-The hotel has 83 guestrooms, which are spacious, light and stylishly decorated in warm, natural colors.
+The hotel has 83 guest-rooms, which are spacious, light and stylishly decorated in warm, natural colors.
 Rooms are equipped with desks and chairs for working, while Wi-Fi, satellite TV and air con all come as standard.
 And if you’re looking for extra space, we have 3 Junior Suites with separate sitting areas and great views.
-* high-speed Wi-Fi connection
+* high-speed WiFi connection
 * accessible rooms are available
 * half of our rooms enjoy park views